-In the war for talent, many folks have quit their jobs and found higher-paying gigs.
-Organizations are finding new ways to retain longtime employees.
-Performance-based bonuses go a long way to keep workers engaged in the short term, but as employees move up in an organization’s hierarchy, it’s necessary to consider offering long-term incentives (LTIs).
+In the war for talent, organizations are finding new ways to retain longtime employees.
+Short-term incentives go a long way to keep workers engaged year-to-year, but as employees move up in an organization’s hierarchy, it’s necessary to consider offering long-term incentive plans (LTIPs).

 Non-equity-based plans typically reward employees with cash rather than company stock, and the rewards are not related to stock performance.
 These plans are meant to reward longer-term organizational performance, usually over three to five years.

-These LTIs motivate employees to consider the organization’s growth over time and avoid focusing too much on short-term financial success.
-Like equity-based LTIs, these plans are strong retention tools due to multi-year or longer-term reward payouts.
+Like equity-based LTIPs, these plans are strong retention tools due to multi-year or longer-term reward payouts.
 But since these plans are not tied to stock performance, employees usually have more control over payouts.

 Non-equity based plans can take several forms, such as:

-Book value plans: The total reward amount is based on the change in the organization’s book value (total assets-total liabilities) over the measurement period.
-This LTI is more frequently used in private companies.
+- Book value plans: The total reward amount is based on the change in the organization’s book value (total assets-total liabilities) over the measurement period.
+This LTIP is more frequently used in private companies.

-Here are some of the common drawbacks that compensation professionals should be aware of when considering a non-equity based plan:
+Here are some of the common drawbacks that your organization should be aware of when considering a non-equity based plan:

-Typically, only senior management is eligible to participate in these plans.
-Whereas equity-based LTIs might potentially be available to more employees, these long-term cash rewards are generally intended for senior
+- Typically, only senior management is eligible to participate in these plans.
+Whereas equity-based LTIPs might potentially be available to more employees, these long-term cash rewards are generally intended for senior

 Long-term incentive plans motivate employees to consider your organization’s growth over time and avoid focusing too much on short-term financial success, but you may find that it only makes sense for a handful of individuals.